project-zot/project-zot.github.io/docs/user-guides/user-guide-gui.md

 ![screen-initial](../assets/images/screen-initial.jpg){width="600"}

-> :bulb: Wherever an image name appears, two icons follow the name, indicating the results of the vulnerabiity scan and the signature status.
+> :bulb: Wherever an image name appears, two icons follow the name, indicating the results of the vulnerability scan and the signature status.
 These icons are described in [Icons and their meanings](#icons).

 ## Find an image